 Narcolepsy is a sleep disorder that results in severe drowsiness and fatigue during the day and being prone to fall asleep at any time.
 This disorder is extremely unpredictable and can be dangerous.
 There is no cure, but treatments such as medication and scheduled naps can reduce some of its effects.

-The Social Security Administration (SSA) does not recognize narcolepsy as a medical condition that automatically qualifies you for disability benefits.
+The Social Security Administration (SSA) does not recognize narcolepsy as a medical condition in the Blue Book that automatically qualifies you for disability benefits.
 Therefore, you must provide a Residual Functional Capacity (RFC) assessment that provides evidence of your disorder and how it affects your ability to work.

 Including certain medical evidence on your RFC may be helpful in proving that you qualify as disabled due to your narcolepsy.
 This evidence should include results from any sleep studies or tests on your brain, as well as tests based on your family’s medical history of sleep disorders.
 It is also helpful to keep a sleep journal that details your sleep pattern due to narcolepsy.
 Providing the SSA with medical evidence of any doctor’s appointments, treatments, and diagnosis of your narcolepsy will also be helpful in proving your case for disability benefits.